I decided to write today’s blog at a bar and get some food afterward. As I got to the bar, I discovered stools were back at the bar.

 In India, the rate of vaccinations declined as the nation believed it was out of the woods.
 Over 300 million of India’s population are illiterate while the Trump cultist population of the United States is willfully ignorant.
 India had the vaccines.
 They exported over 66 billion to help other nations.
 Now, they need vaccines to be imported.

 We can not ignore the pandemic.
 We can’t afford to politicize this.
-We can’t afford not to get vaccinated.
+We can’t afford to not get vaccinated.
 We can’t afford to let our guards down.
 And, we can’t afford to sit at the bars.

 Speaking of, I decided to sit at the bar as there was no one else here other than a couple of goobers at the gambling machines.
 Shortly after starting this column, the bar filled up and I was surrounded by mask-less bikers who were ignoring the six-foot rule.
 I am still not comfortable with that.
 I don’t believe we can be comfortable with that.
 I left the bar for a corner table far away from everyone, but they keep getting closer.
 I haven’t even ordered food yet but I may have to bail.